 Photo by Green Chameleon on Unsplash

-In the learning process, technology has made our lives so much easier now that every information is available on our fingertips.
-But trying to find and keep the relevant information for your project or task-organized, you would be in a state to pull your hair or close to it.
-Be it a college student, blogger or a Ph.D. scholar, we all need to work on research projects that are part of either the college assignment, client brief, or a research paper.
+In the learning process, technology has made our lives so much easier now that every piece of information is available at our fingertips.
+But trying to find and keep the relevant information for your project or task organized, you would be in a state to pull your hair or close to it.
+Be it a college student, blogger, or Ph.D. scholar, we all need to work on research projects that are part of either the college assignment, client brief, or research paper.

 As per Wilson Tsu, the founder & creator of PowerNotes, “it unifies the processes for screen reading, saving content, organizing, outlining, and citing sources into a single workflow that efficiently transitions into writing and studying.”

 Once you have installed the extension you need to create an account.
 Log into your account and click on the PowerNotes logo to go to the homepage.

 Note: In a free account, the researcher can only work on one project at a time.
 Since I am a paid user of PowerNotes, you can see multiple projects in my account.

 The next step is to name the project that you will work on and add a description to it.
 Click on the project to add topics.
 In PowerNotes, topics are the themes or the categories that you want to organize your research into.

 You can start with 4-5 topics and then eventually increase as your research progresses.